Global Innovation Imperatives (Gii)

 - Any software required for the project (ex: Zoom meetings)

-- Travel expenses for participants to travel to an ACS National Meeting
+- Travel expenses for participants to travel to an ACS Meeting (must be included in budget)

 - Contracting a science writer